 In November 2012, the Skywalk Memorial Foundation Board presented a revised plan to Parks and Recreation Commissioners.
 While still maintaining the original theme of honoring rescuers, victims and survivors, the modified design moves the plan forward.
 SMF President Brent Wright told the parks board the new plan preserves the stainless steel sculpture, pedestrian walkway and plaza.
 To make the best use of donor funds, night lighting, stairs and a masonry wall have been removed.
 The SMF Board believes we are in our "final push" to get the project completed.
-We appreciate all the well wishes from people around the country and we will bring you updated information about a planned construction schedule and ribbon cutting in 2013.
+We appreciate all the well wishes from people around the country and we will bring you updated information as it happens.

 Board of Directors

 Donations are being accepted and are